jettify/smartaudio/README.md

 ## Features

-*   `no_std`: Does not use the standard library or an allocator.
+* `no_std`, does not use the standard library or an allocator.
-*   Platform Agnostic: Can be used on any MCU or platform.
+* Platform Agnostic, can be used on any MCU or platform.
-*   Ergonomic: Designed to be easy to use in idiomatic Rust.
+* Provides a low-level interface to slice byte stream into valid frames.
-*   Layered: Provides a low-level layer for raw byte handling and a high-level layer for structured data.
+* Supports `SmartAudio` protocols `1.0`, `2.0` and `2.1`.

 ## Usage Example